 - Feed poorly

-- Urinating at night or wetting the bed
+- Urinate at night or wet the bed

-Central DI is treated with a man-made hormone that takes the place of the hormone that a person's body makes to control urine.
+Central DI is treated with a man-made hormone.
+It takes the place of the hormone that a person's body makes to control urine.

 NDI may be treated with: